pluskal-lab/DreaMS_MIMB/README.md

 - **DreaMS_MIMB** is a collection of logical, stepwise tutorials (Jupyter Notebooks) to teach you:
   - How to prepare mass spectrometry data
   - Deduplicate and match spectral libraries
-  - Train and fine-tune the DreaMS model for your own data
+  - Embedding and retrieval from reference library
-  - Investigate and interpret predictions
+  - Molecular networking and mass spectra annotation

 **No prior experience with machine learning or mass spectrometry required!**